peerylab/Disturbance_raster_maker/README.md

     - post-LowSev fire salvage = 1500 (note this is in USFS only, associated with codes 3132, 4231, and 4232)
     - post-LowSev fire treat = 1300 (note this is in USFS only)
     - recently burned at low severity (1-3 years post-fire) = 1000
-    - non-USFS = 2000
+    - non-USFS = 999
-    -
     - salvage without fire = 500-600, shouldn't be much in this category, but need to investigate!...likely some before fire and some after fire, but should be fire sometime nearby!
     - fuel management = 300-400, where 300 corresponds to an MMI value of 0 within a treatment polygon and 400 corresponds to an MMI value of 100
     - drought = 100-200, where 100 corresponds to an MMI value of 0 where there is no fire or fuel management and 200 corresponds to an MMI value of 100
     - nothing = 0
 - 8_compile_annual_single_rasters
   - TIME: 3 min
-  - once make single disturbance raster (FINAL_1_folder/Disturbance/disturbance_yyyy.tif), split back out into single 1/0 rasters for each disturbance type – this facilitates each pixel only being classified as one disturbance type, but still having individual disturbance rasters
+  - once make single disturbance raster (7_compile_annual_disturbance/Disturbance/disturbance_yyyy.tif), split back out into single 1/0 rasters for each disturbance type – this facilitates each pixel only being classified as one disturbance type, but still having individual disturbance rasters
 - 8b_ compile_annual_disturbance_droughtLAG
   - TIME: 18 min
-  - incorporate drought lag and create new disturbance raster (FINAL_3_folder/disturbance_yyyy.tif)
+  - incorporate drought lag and create new disturbance rasters (9_final_disturbance_rasters/disturbance_yyyy_nobuff.tif)
-    - note that this version includes area within the 10 km buffer around the study area, and fires are included on non-usfs land
-    - while some users may prefer this version, see the following bullet for the nobuff version
-  - note that there are disturbance_yyyy_nobuff files as well that include only cells in the original study area
+    - note that this version includes only raster cells in the original study area (and only on usfs-owned land)
-    - we suspect that most users will use this version, and this was the version that we used for the manuscript
-    - note that this layer also excludes any non-usfs land
 - 9_ compile_annual_single_rasters_full_value_range
   - TIME: 45 min
-  - once make single disturbance raster, split back out into single 1/0 rasters for each disturbance type
+  - once update all the disturbance raster to include drought lag, split back out into single 1/0 rasters for each disturbance type annually
-  - save to FINAL_3_folder/single_year/
+  - save to 9_final_disturbance_rasters/single_year/